Census: Development

-Uses of census data
+Uses of data

 Early censuses in the 19th and 20th centuries collected paper documents which had to be collated by hand, so the statistical information obtained was quite basic.
 The government that owned the data could publish statistics on the state of the nation.
 The results were used to measure changes in the population and apportion representation.
 Population estimates could be compared to those of other countries.

 By the beginning of the 20th century, censuses were recording households and some indications of their employment.
 In some countries, census archives are released for public examination after many decades, allowing genealogists to track the ancestry of interested people.
 Archives provide a substantial historical record which may challenge established views.
 Information such as job titles and arrangements for the destitute and sick may also shed light on the historical structure of society.

 Political considerations influence the census in many countries.
 In Canada in 2010 for example, the government under the leadership of Stephen Harper abolished the mandatory long-form census.
 This abolition was a response to protests from some Canadians who resented the personal questions.
 The long-form census was reinstated by the Justin Trudeau government in 2016.

-Census data and research
+Research

 As governments assumed responsibility for schooling and welfare, large government research departments made extensive use of census data.
 Population projections could be made, to help plan for provision in local government and regions.
 Central government could also use census data to allocate funding.
 Even in the mid 20th century, census data was only directly accessible to large government departments.
 However, computers meant that tabulations could be used directly by university researchers, large businesses and local government offices.
 They could use the detail of the data to answer new questions and add to local and specialist knowledge.

 Nowadays, census data are published in a wide variety of formats to be accessible to business, all levels of government, media, students and teachers, charities, and any citizen who is interested; researchers in particular have an interest in the role of Census Field Officers (CFO) and their assistants.
 Data can be represented visually or analysed in complex statistical models, to show the difference between certain areas, or to understand the association between different personal characteristics.
 Census data offer a unique insight into small areas and small demographic groups which sample data would be unable to capture with precision.

 In the census of agriculture, users need census data to: